baofzhang/openmm_bedam_plugin/README.md

 A plugin to add the BEDAM model to OpenMM

+Baofeng Zhang <BZhang@brooklyn.cuny.edu>
+Emilio Gallicchio <egallicchio@brooklyn.cuny.edu>

 ## License

 This software is released under the LGPL license.
 See LICENSE.

+## Credits

+This software is written and maintained by Baofeng Zhang <BZhang@brooklyn.cuny.edu> and Emilio Gallicchio <egallicchio@brooklyn.cuny.edu> with support from a grant from the National Science Foundation (ACI 1440665).

+The plugin interface is based on the [openmmexampleplugin](https://github.com/peastman/openmmexampleplugin) by Peter Eastman.

 ## Installation